aarcela/aarcela/README.md

-🍕 Hi, I’m Andrés! and in the coding world: @arcela43
+🍕 Hi, I’m Andrés! and in the coding world: @aarcela
 - 👀 I’m interested in FullStack Development and more recently in Gaming!... and of course pizza
 - 🌱 I’m currently learning Qwik and Unity, more Javascript and Project Management.
 - 💞️ I’m looking to collaborate on gaming projects (I'm a junior in this) and some cool FE apps